RavensbourneWebMedia/UX-design/sessions/09/README.md

 # Homework

 1. Continue [mapping your filter bubbles](#project-kickstart).
-2. If you haven't already, take 5 minutes to answer [3 quick questions about our collaboration with NMM](https://ravewebmedia.typeform.com/to/FvNgru).
-* Install [Data Selfie](http://dataselfie.it), an open-source Chrome browser extension that collects and analyses data about your behaviour on FB.
+2. Install [Data Selfie](http://dataselfie.it), an open-source Chrome browser extension that collects and analyses data about your behaviour on FB.
 Make sure you use FB on Chrome so that you can start harvesting data!

 ### Blog